 This article first appeared in the Viewpoint column of the Christian Research Journal, volume 27, number 5 (2004).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+For further information about to the Christian Research Journal, click here.

 “Is that new James bone box authentic?”
 “What do you think of the shroud of Turin?”
 “Did you know that they found chariot wheels from the exodus?”
 Almost every semester, students ask me questions like these.
 The archaeological finds they mention often are not recent discoveries or are not even ancient; nevertheless, they sometimes think such finds “prove the Bible” or offer decisive confirmation of some important Christian doctrine.
 On the other hand, I have also encountered Christians who believe archaeology offers little or nothing of value since they think Christianity should be based on faith, and not rocks, inscriptions, or artifacts.
 Finally, there are those, primarily in academic circles, who react with intense skepticism toward any sensational find that might affirm biblical information; fraud or duplicity is assumed until authenticity is proven.